 Summer Schools (Years 10-13)

-Please note: applications for 2021 Summer Schools have now closed.
-Applications for 2022 will open in early 2022.
-For more information, please visit our Summer Schools’ page.
+Applications for 2022 have now closed.
+For more information about our summer schools, please visit our Summer Schools' page.

 Virtual Work Related Projects (Years 10-13)

-Year 12 virtual work related project (docx, 151kb) with Observe GP
+Year 12 virtual work related project with Observe GP

-Our Year 10 and Year 11 virtual healthcare work related project runs throughout the year.
-The project runs over a four week period with roughly two hours of learning per week.
-Dates for 2021-2022:
+Our Year 10 to Year 13 virtual healthcare work related project runs throughout the year.
+You can complete the project in your own time, as it runs over a four week period with roughly two hours of learning per week.
+Alongside the project, you will also be invited to some live sessions to hear from current healthcare professionals and ask any questions you have.
+All students who complete the course will receive a certificate of completion for their portfolio.

 Progression Programmes (Years 12-13)